 6 Basic Marketing Strategies to Increase Your Business

 Marketing is one of the most challenging aspects of starting a business.
 Often new business owners find that their marketing strategies are not giving them the results they want.
-Typically, they say something like, "I've placed some ads but they just don't seem to be doing anything."
-In other words, their efforts are not bringing them the customers, clients, or sales they desire.
+Typically, they lament that they've placed some ads, but they just don't seem to be doing anything.
+Their efforts are not bringing them the customers, clients, or sales they desire.

 Marketing Is More Than Advertising

-But marketing and advertising are not synonymous, and "placing a few ads" is never going to generate the sales a small business needs to be successful.
+The reality is that marketing and advertising are not synonymous, and "placing a few ads" is never going to generate the sales a small business needs to be successful.
 Marketing is a process, not an event.
-It involves planning marketing goals and implementing (often a series of) marketing strategies to achieve them.
+It involves planning marketing goals and implementing marketing strategies to achieve them.